GoogleCloudPlatform/java-docs-samples/dataflow/transforms/README.md

 ## Run Tests

-Tests will run locally using the DirectRunner.
+Tests can be run locally using the DirectRunner.

     mvn verify